y-xue/blog/pages/python/numpy_axis.md

        [ 5.5, 14.5]])
 ```

-_Note: A tuple of list is treated the same as a list of list._
+_Note: A tuple of lists is treated the same as a list of lists._

 ```
 d = [a,b,c]